Getting Nightly Builds with NuGet

 The SciChart Primary Nuget feed is hosted by MyGet - professional hosted NuGet.
+It is intended to be used to host official releases.
 This feed operates over port 80 and SSL and should be available with 99.9% uptime.

 HINT: *.nupkg files can be unzipped if you rename them as zip.
 They contain the SciChart DLLs.
 So, even if you are not using NuGet, you can get our nightly builds by clicking the download button on the gallery page and unzipping the package.